rack-io/rackio-documentation/docs/index.md

 Rackio is a modern Python Framework for microboard automation and control applications development, it uses a declarative syntax to set your own applications in a bit.

 It was developed to bring automation and control engineers the capability of developing high end industrial solutions.
 Inspired by [Django](https://www.djangoproject.com), [Flask](https://palletsprojects.com/p/flask/) and [Scrapy](https://scrapy.org/), Rackio comes with built-in batteries to make common operations and tasks in the automation field.
-You can fork the source right on [Github-Rackio Framework](https://github.com/rack-io/rackio-framework)
+You can fork the source right on [Github](https://github.com/rack-io/rackio-framework).
 ---

 ## Why Rackio?